 C1 Espresso in Christchurch, New Zealand, is renowned for its pioneering espresso and recognised for its unique and quality cafe experience.
-In 2009, C1 Espresso owners Sam Crofskey and Fleur Bathurst and WIBDI embarked on a partnership.
+C1 Espresso owners Sam Crofskey and Fleur Bathurst first partnered with WIBDI in 2009.

 Coffee has been grown in Samoa since the first Europeans arrived, but it's mostly the Robusta variety, which is not suitable for espresso coffee.
 In 2011 a massive planting programme for Arabica coffee began with more than 300 families.